10,000 hours of Practice

 If you only have a short period then do a warm up and then concentrate on just one song or piece.
-Longer practice sessions can incorporate a warm-up, some exercises for specific skills, maybe some scales music theory, and finish with a song.
+Longer practice sessions can incorporate a bit more.
+Try a warm-up, some exercises for specific skills, maybe some scales music theory, and finish with a song.
 It’s important to have some fun when you’re playing so add a little variety or some noodling if you want.

 Set Some Goals

 You may have heard of SMART objectives.
 SMART is an acronym and for guitar purposes stands for Specific, Measurable, Achievable, Relevant and Time-based.
 If you set yourself some SMART objectives for your guitar ambitions it will really help you develop a healthy practice routine that is right for you as an individual.